|

 Reflex Trivia and Facts:

-Well on one very lucky day for me, Mr. Jeffery Lawton
+very lucky day for me, Mr. Jeffery Lawton kindly offered to send me a VHS

-kindly offered to send me a VHS tape copy of the Pinball Expo Don Hooker
+tape copy of the Pinball Expo Don Hooker interview performed by Russ

-interview performed by Russ Jensen, Dick Buschel, and a few others who had
+Jensen, Dick Buschel, and a few others who had the wonderful experience on

-the wonderful experience on talking to the man himself who designed the
+talking to the man himself who designed the bulk of the bingo pins and

-During the interview, one of the interviews was talking
+interview, one of the interviews was talking about how it was possible for

-about how it was possible for the owners to change the odds on the bingos
+the owners to change the odds on the bingos to control the payout percentage

-In looking at my pins (older bingos) I couldn’t figure
+my pins (older bingos) I couldn’t figure it out, so I wrote Russ Jensen and

-it out, so I wrote Russ Jensen and asked if he knew about this and if he
+asked if he knew about this and if he could tell me the procedure:

 Dan,

-I just talked to my old
+I just talked

 First he said in all his years working with coin machines and bingos he has